sara-sabr/ITStrategy/presentations/en/jekyll.md

 C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: Drive has not been shared.
 ```

-That means your shared drive is most likely not shared in the Docker settings.
+That means your drive is most likely not shared in the Docker settings.

-To share a drive with Docker:
+To share a drive with Docker on Windows:

 - Click on the Docker icon and go to: `Settings --> Shared Drives`
 - Check whichever drive you will need to access with Docker.